Contractor Payment Terms | Everything You Need to Know

 End of Month

-A client’s responsibility to pay an invoice by the month’s end is referred to as the end of the month (EOM) payment.
-So if you receive an invoice dated January 21, your payment is due by January 31.
+So if you receive an invoice dated January 15, your payment is due by January 31.
 This has the advantage of ensuring a relatively predictable receipt of funds at the end of each month.

 A well-defined set of payment terms should include enough detail to ensure all project stakeholders are informed and aware of the pre-defined payment schedule.